SemionPar/did-dc-java/README.md

+# Docker in Docker, docker-compose, java
-# Docker image for CI builds
+Alpine-based image for use in CI builds, featuring:

-## Featuring:
-- Docker in Docker,
+- Docker-in-Docker,
 - docker-compose,
+- jdk8,
+- python,
+- openssh,
-- jdk
+- git